BehnooshParsa/HumanActionRecognition_with_ErgonomicRisk/README.md

 The UW-IOM dataset can be found [here](https://data.mendeley.com/datasets/xwzzkxtf9s/1).

 The TUM Kitchen dataset can be found [here](https://ias.in.tum.de/dokuwiki/software/kitchen-activity-data).
+We relabeled the dataset, and labels can be dounloaded in this repository under the folder "Labels_TUM".

 ### Requirements